-We all know parenting doesn’t come with a manual and the thousands of parent books out there don’t have all the answers to every situation that we might come head on with in our own experiences.
+We all know parenting doesn’t come with a manual.
+There are thousands of parenting books out there that still don’t have all the answers to every situation for every child.
 The books can be helpful or can be discouraging depending on your own situation.
 That’s the mystery side of parenting because each parent is different and each child is different.
 I know in my five years of being a parent, at times, I have had to parent my two children differently.
-But in those five years I have to say, I have been lucky to get this far without any true challenges in behavior – UNTIL NOW.
+But in those five years I have to say, I have been lucky to get this far without any true challenges in behavior until toddler tantrums started.

 By the fifth day, I ruled out coming down with an illness that could be the cause.
 I was looking for answers or excuses of why she all the sudden was acting out.
 Truth was, there was no answer or excuse.
 Her emotions were all over the place.
 I could have thought up a mile long list of excuses like going from nursery to preschool, or new swimming teacher, or growing spurt.
 There is a never ending list of “could be” excuses but at the end of the day that wasn’t going to stop her from acting like this.
 So we had to ride it out.

 When you find yourself without answers find family and friends to guide you, support you or just listen to you.
 I vented to my mother who said it was karma from my own tantrum days.
 Thanks Mom.
 I complained to my husband who was as clueless as I was.
 Friends have been amazing sharing their own experiences and letting me know it’s ok to feel completely helpless which is a bigger deal than it actually sounds.
 I searched for advice on social media and parenting groups on facebook and all you loyal followers on my instagram and even commenting on my blog here, have been so supportive.
 Thank you.